 Timeline

-The project initiation and planning stage informs development of a concept master plan and commences in the first half of 2025.
+The project initiation and planning stage informs development of a concept master plan and commences in the first half of 2026.

 Community engagement is now closed.

-Design development of the approved master plan in readiness for tendering and construction – expected to be completed in early 2027.
+Design development of the approved master plan in readiness for tendering and construction – expected to be completed in 2027.

 Construction is expected to commence in 2027.